DirectoryTree/ActiveRedis/README.md

 ---

-ActiveRedis uses Redis hashes to store and retrieve model data.

-This provides a simple and efficient way to interact with Redis in Laravel, as you would with Eloquent models.
+ActiveRedis provides you simple and efficient way to interact with Redis hashes using an Eloquent-like API.

 ## Index